 The error introduced when approximating a value may be further magnified with subsequent calculations.
 Understanding this error and how it can be minimised is another important aspect of this topic.

-See also the "Rounding" and "Estimating" Starters.
+See also the "Rounding" and "Estimating" Topic pages.
 Estimating The ability to estimate values is an often overlooked part of Mathematics.
 Estimating lengths, weights, time, angles and solutions to problems should be practised regularly.
 Pupils should make sensible estimates of a range of measures in relation to everyday situations.

 A basic ability to estimate quantities without counting, like when choosing a checkout line at the supermarket, can be called a person’s innate ‘number sense’.
 Practising this kind of estimating may actually improve a pupil’s ability in other areas of mathematics.
 This is one of the findings of research published in Psychological Science, a journal of the Association for Psychological Science.